Skip to content

 12. Natural capital assessment available?

-The company identifies and quantifies some of its natural capital dependencies in its 2021 annual report.
+The company identifies and quantifies some of its natural capital dependencies in its 2022 annual report.
+However, the company has not quantified the value of these dependencies and set out how it will act upon and apply the results of the assessment.

 • Landbank, maps and traceability Landbank, maps and traceability